Search

 Children and young people with FASD are living in a variety of settings including:

 However, it is imperative that assessments consider the needs of the young people and also what is available to support the family.
-There can be a significant risk of parent or carer stress and anxiety/depression if the family haven’t got the support they need as well as FASD training for families.
+There can be a significant risk of parent or carer stress and anxiety/ depression if the family haven’t got the support they need as well as FASD training for families.
 There can also be an effect on other children within the family and the stresses have led to family breakdown in previous situations.
+It is not unusual for FASD to be at the heart of adoption breakdowns.
+Social care staff should be involved to help ensure that this does not happen.

 What can help?